MeadCo/ScriptX.Print.Client/docs/api.md

 <br/>
 <a id="MeadCo.ScriptX.PrintPDF.resetSettings"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCo.ScriptX.PrintPDF.resetSettings() ⇒</h3>Reset the soft settings to use when printing PDF content to default.
+    MeadCo.ScriptX.PrintPDF.resetSettings()</h3>Reset the soft settings to use when printing PDF content to default.

 <br/>
 <a id="MeadCo.ScriptX.PrintPDF.print"></a>